HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/docker-security/docker-privileged.md

 ### Read-only kernel file systems

-Kernel file systems provide a mechanism for a **process to alter the way the kernel runs.** By default, we **don't want container processes to modify the kernel**, so we mount kernel file systems as read-only within the container.
+Kernel file systems provide a mechanism for a process to modify the behavior of the kernel.
+However, when it comes to container processes, we want to prevent them from making any changes to the kernel.
+Therefore, we mount kernel file systems as **read-only** within the container, ensuring that the container processes cannot modify the kernel.

 {% tabs %}
 {% tab title="Inside default container" %}